ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 ## Mock Up the Tea Display

-Let's mock up how the components will be used in each page.
+Let's mock up how the Ionic components will be used in the tea page.
 This allows us to test out exactly what our data should look like and also allows us to concentrate on the styling without worrying about other moving parts.
 This is a common technique used when laying out the interface for an application.

 ### Tea Model